 Which leads to different financial and business bubbles together with the lack of manpower (staff) in the IT industry.

 According to different surveys, 35% of the US workforce is now comprised of freelancers.
 Add that to the percentage of failing startups at scale.
 Burnouts are a major topic across media outlets.
-It feels like most business owners have simply started because they see no other alternative – but they aren’t inclined on (or capable of) running an entire business.
+It feels like most business owners have simply started because they see no other alternative – but they aren’t inclined to (or capable of) running an entire business.

 Remote working is a good middle ground.
 But IBM and Yahoo have closed their remote job openings and called everyone at the office.